lane3000/learngit2024/readme.txt

 creating a new branch is quick!
 Creating a new branch is quick and simple.
-I create a new branch dev01 and append this line.
+I create a new branch dev01 and append this line. createing a new branch is quick and simple.